t81dev/duotronic-whitepaper/examples/README.md

 # Examples

-This directory contains **reference and experimental implementations** related to the Ternary Logic Unit (TLU) semantics defined in `appendix.md`.
+This directory contains **reference implementations and non-normative experimental helpers** related to the Ternary Logic Unit (TLU) semantics defined in `appendix.md`.

 ## Canonical Reference